danielylingnew/danielylingnew.github.io/docs/about.markdown

 I’ve conducted research in applied mathematics at [Princeton University](https://economics.princeton.edu/), [Brown Physics](https://www.brown.edu/academics/physics/), [Brown Chemistry](https://www.brown.edu/academics/chemistry/home), and the [Sloan Kettering Institute for Cancer Research](https://www.mskcc.org/research/ski).

+I've served as Director of Communications/Strategy for the Presidential Scholars Foundation, and have been involved with the alumni association at the Society for Science & the Public.
+I also serve as an alumni mentor for Princeton's Bendheim Center for Finance.

-Hobbies and interests include soccer, skiing, classical/contemporary piano, film, non-fiction/biography, and 80s music.
+Hobbies and interests include soccer, skiing, classical/contemporary piano, music composition/theory, film, non-fiction/biography, and 80s music.

 Member of the Princeton Ski Team and the Tiger Inn.